Vnam92/ng-todolist/README.md

 # NgTodolist

-Todo app that based on Angular7 and Firebase API
+App that based on Angular7 and Firebase API

+## Install modules

+Run `npm install` for install all dependencies.

 ## Development server